INSIDE: Roam the Gnome’s Guide to the BEST London shopping areas around town.

 Possibly London’s most beautiful undercover shopping area.

 Go for the architecture.
-Stay to shop.

 THE ULTIMATE LIST OF THE BEST SOUVENIRS FROM LONDON!

-Click here for our Roam the Gnome guide to the best souvenirs in London.
+Check out our Roam the Gnome guide to the best souvenirs in London.